Moxeja/UniversalUPnP/README.md

 # UniversalUPnP
- A client to allow users to create UPnP mappings manually Click [here](https://github.com/Moxeja/UniversalUPnP/wiki) to see how to use the software.
+ A client to allow users to create UPnP mappings manually, useful for software/games that don't make mappings themselves automatically.
+Click [here](https://github.com/Moxeja/UniversalUPnP/wiki) to see how to use the software.

  Uses GSON, Cling and Seamless libraries from https://github.com/google/gson,